francis816/francis816/README.md

 ### Hi there 👋, my name is Francis
 #### I am a software engineer student
-I am Francis from Hong Kong.
+from Hong Kong.
 Currently located in Austin, TX.

 Skills: JS / HTML / CSS